 It’s very important that you take the time to learn the credit repair process.
 Read the ultimate guide and other articles on the site to make sure you understand which ones apply to your credit situation.
 Then, you can start browsing letter templates to find one applicable to your situation.

-When it comes to credit repair, you don’t want to miss an opportunity to improve your credit score so take the time to do some reading as the first step of the repair process.
+When it comes to repairing your credit, you don’t want to miss an opportunity to improve your credit scores so take the time to do some reading as the first step of the process.

 - Sample Credit Dispute Letter

 - Sample ‘Pay for Delete’ Letter